Emergency Dentist Los Angeles, CA

 Urgency Color Typical Symptoms Most Likely Cause Act Within

-Orange – Very High Swelling + fever/pus Spreading abscess 1–2 hours
+Orange – Very High Swelling + fever/pus Spreading abscess Same hour if possible

-Yellow – High Severe constant pain Exposed nerve / deep cavity Same day
+Yellow – High Severe constant pain Exposed nerve / deep decay Same day

-Why LA Dentists See These Emergencies Every Single Day
+Why Los Angeles Dentists See These Emergencies Every Day

-• Chipped veneers or crowns from hard foods at food truck nights
+• Chipped veneers or crowns from hard foods and late-night bites

-• Lost fillings exposing nerves after long beach days or late-night shoots
+• Lost fillings exposing nerves after long workdays or weekend events

 Protect Your Tooth on the Way to the Clinic

-• Gently rinse with warm salt water (no forceful swishing)
+• Gently rinse with warm water or salt water (do not swish hard)

-• Place knocked-out adult tooth in milk or saliva — never dry or scrub
+• Keep a knocked-out adult tooth moist in milk or saliva (do not scrub it)

-• Use a cold pack (wrapped) on your cheek to reduce swelling
+• Use a cold pack wrapped in cloth on your cheek to reduce swelling

-• Never place aspirin directly on gums — it causes chemical burns
+• Do not place aspirin directly on gums (it can burn tissue)

 Walk-In vs Call-Ahead in Los Angeles

-• Fast intake: health history, allergies, meds, past work
+• Fast intake: health history, allergies, medications, and recent dental work

-• Rapid relief: local anesthetic, temp filling, drainage, or antibiotics
+• Immediate relief: numbing, temporary filling, drainage, or antibiotics when appropriate

 Real Costs & Coverage in Los Angeles (2026 Estimates)